beanumber/etl/README.md

 `etl` is an R package to facilitate [Extract - Transform - Load (ETL)](https://en.wikipedia.org/wiki/Extract,_transform,_load) operations for **medium data**.
 The end result is generally a populated SQL database, but the user interaction takes place solely within R.

-`etl` is now on CRAN, so you can install it in the usual way, then load it.
+`etl` is on CRAN, so you can install it in the usual way, then load it.

 ``` r
 install.packages("etl")